KaunilD/cuda_cv/README.md

 #### NOTE:
 1. Do not include any `.cu` files in the cpp header files `.h`.
 NVCC mistakes `.cu` as cpp files on account of it being called int he header files and uses native c compiler for compilation instead of nvcc itself compiling it.

+### 3. Algorithms

+1. RGB to GrayScale.

+### implementation Notes

+1. Thread blocks are laid into Grids.
+2. All thread blocks are then scheduled and passed over to SMs.
+3. SM execute warps of 32 threads.
+Each thread executes  each executing on 1 core.
+4. 1060 has 128 CUDA Cores, thus each clock cycle can execute 4 warps in each SM.
+5.